the-laurel/chain-proposals/laurel/OpenAI_Governance.md

     - is a non-profit chain built by volunteers
     - its currency is not tradeable, it is rather a measure of provable effort
     - our team helped other chains launch and provided innovation and development services as volunteers
     - we have fought the corruption of the blockchain space multiple times: as developers, validators, and as governance proposers.
-One example:
+One example: [Governance Consensus: No Criminal Decisions](https://www.mintscan.io/evmos/proposals/99)
 - unique technical features:
     - executes both EVM and CosmWasm via the WasmX engine
     - can serve https requests